 Yes.
-All members of the Emmanuel community are expected to wear a face mask or covering when unable to physically distance on campus.
+All members of the Emmanuel community are expected to wear a face mask or covering while on campus when unable to physically distance.
 This entails wearing a face mask that covers both an individual’s nose and mouth and has a snug fit.
 Students will be reminded to wear their face masks upon entering and exiting their residence halls as well as entering and exiting all buildings across campus.
 Students and faculty also being required to wear face masks in the classroom to ensure as safe a learning environment as possible.
 Additionally, there will be an expectation that Emmanuel students, faculty and staff will wear face masks within the neighborhood in adherence with the City of Boston’s guidelines when unable to physically distance.

 The only times a student does not need to wear a face covering is when a student is:

 In their Residence Hall Room: A student’s room is a semi-private space and is not prone to frequent traffic by other students.
 As such, students are not required to wear a face covering when in their bedroom.
 However, roommates must discuss in their apartment agreement whether face coverings must be worn if students who do not live in the bedroom are in the room.
 This includes bathrooms, kitchens and living rooms in New Residence Hall apartments.

 Eating or Drinking: Face coverings may be removed to eat or drink.
 Students can temporarily remove their face covering if they are actively eating or drinking outside of their residence hall room.
 Students must remain at least six feet away from others while eating or drinking, unless the students live in the same room or apartment.